intersystems-community/irisdemo-demo-htap/ICM/DOC/IRIS_x_MSSQLServerEnterprise.md

 The database is pre-expanded, Ingestion is being run with READ_UNCOMMITTED, Queries are being run with READ_UNCOMITTED and WITH (NOLOCK), all verified with SQL Server system querires.
 I even tried using a NONCLUSTERED index on the primary key.
 Nothing made SQL Server behave better.
 It does ingestion relatively well, but query performance is very disapointing under ingestion pressure.

 After all these optimizations, the results were not too different...

+It seems that SQL Server requires a lot of RAM to perform so I tried it again on a m5.8xlarge with 128GB of RAM.
+The results were very similar in the sense that SQL Server query performance started at under 1K records/s and degraded to close to 0 records/s pretty quickly.
+Ingestion performance increased from 23,710K rec/sec (with 16Gb of RAM) to ~90K records/s (with 128Gb of RAM).

 If anyone else out there can make SQL Server perform under pressure, I would appreciate the help.

 ## 9 - Unprovision everything